Does Head Pose Correction Improve Biometric Facial Recognition?: Introduction

-We previously developed a many-to-many, model-agnostic, facial identification system evaluation framework for real-world images in high-stakes use cases~\cite{norman2023forensicfacialrecognition}.
-In subsequent work~\cite{norman2023forensicfacialrecognition}, we leveraged this framework to discover the impact of image deblurring and super resolution models on facial recognition systems.
-We found that naive application of these techniques failed to improve biometric face recognition.
-In this work, we apply more targeted enhancement and restoration interventions to diverse human face images that have otherwise proven difficult for existing state-of-the-art facial recognition systems.

 One such treatment performs a high-fidelity 3D facial mesh reconstruction from a single image via the integration of a CNN encoder and ray tracing~\cite{dib2021practical,Dib_2021_ICCV}.
-Separately, we attempt a second full facial reconstruction process, which performs face frontalization and de-occlusion in a single model architecture, utilizing the CFR-GAN optimizer family and library~\cite{Ju_2022_WACV}.
-In order to further increase the fidelity of human features within reconstructed and rectified images, we leverage the CodeFormer human subject restoration model~\cite{zhou2022towards}.
+Separately, we evaluate a second full facial reconstruction process, which performs face frontalization and de-occlusion in a single model architecture, utilizing the CFR-GAN optimizer family and library~\cite{Ju_2022_WACV}.
+To further increase the fidelity of features within reconstructed and rectified images, we leverage the CodeFormer human subject restoration model~\cite{zhou2022towards}.
 We also introduce a new classifier to identify specific images that will benefit from these restoration and enhancement techniques.

 Overall, we find that some targeted interventions are beneficial in specific circumstances.
-However these benefits are constrained by several factors, such as the ability to reliably detect forensic identification failures, overall image quality, subject orientation and restoration technique used.
+These benefits, however, are constrained by several factors, such as the ability to reliably detect forensic identification failures, overall image quality, facial orientation and the restoration technique used.
 As such, these interventions may only be applicable to specific use cases, have non-trivial requirements, and should not be considered a panacea.